 If you do prefer to serve your cat dry food (as many people do to avoid the smell of canned options!), it's is still a good idea to supplement your cat's dry food diet with a small amount of canned food each day, or consider soaking the kibble in water to moisten in before serving.

 Make sure your cat always has plenty of fresh, clean water, and avoid feeding it table scraps.
-If you find that your cat is not drinking enough, try experimenting with a kitty fountain, changing his water daily, or adding more water bowls to your home.
+If you find that your cat is not drinking enough, try experimenting with a kitty fountain, changing its water daily, or adding more water bowls to your home.